PAGE UNDER CONSTRUCTION

 Bay causes black base coat from the Extension, or "black" gene (E) to be restricted to the horse’s points, leaving the red or brown color, Agouti (A), visible on the main body of the horse.
 Points for a Wild Bay include the knees, hocks, fetlocks, muzzle, and optionally the tip of the ears and around the eye of the horse.
 These points, and the mane and tail of the horse, do not have to be pure black, but must be darker than the darkest point on the body.
 The points and the mane and tail should also match in color.

 You may pick the shade of the bay regardless of the parent shades.
 Wild bay differs from standard bay in base coat color, being lighter or more yellow in tone.
-Horses with this gene CAN:
+Horses with this gene WILL ALWAYS:

 |